syncfusion-content/winui-docs/winui/TreeGrid/Styles-and-Templates.md

 ![Style applied for WinUI TreeGrid StackedHeader](Styles-and-Templates_images/Styles-and-Templates_img2.png)

-### Setting Different Style for Each Stacked Header
+### Setting different style for each stacked header

 You can apply the different style to stacked header by overriding the [default renderer](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeGrid.Renderers.TreeGridCellRendererBase.html) of StackedHeader.